Dr. Heydt visits Claire O'Connor at her poster presentation about foster care which Claire presented at the BPD annual meeting in 2011

 - The Veteran's Administration employs more than 3,800 MSWs to assist veterans and their families with individual and family counseling, patient education, end of life planning, substance abuse treatment, crisis intervention, and other services.

 - Forty percent of mental health professionals working with the Red Cross Disaster Services Human Resources system are social workers.

 - There are more than 170 social workers in national, state, and local elected office, including two U.S. Senators and four U.S. Representatives.

 Students graduating in social work apply for licensure and are prepared to practice social work in a number of different settings.
 Xavier has been very successful in placing our social work graduates.
 Graduates in social work have secured positions in many areas, including:

 - Family social services

 Students wishing to advance within the field of social work usually pursue a Master in Social Work (M.S.W.) degree.
-Although the M.S.W. is a two-year degree program, students graduating from an accredited program can often complete the Master's in one year.
+Although the M.S.W. is a two-year degree program, students graduating from an accredited program like Xavier's may be eligible for advanced standing and complete the Master's in one year.
 The M.S.W. opens up countless opportunities in the field and enables students to maximize their knowledge base and income potential.